yasirnawaz3356004-source/Drum-kit/README.md

 # Drum-kit

+Click on the https://yasirnawaz3356004-source.github.io/Drum-kit/ link for the live demo.

 A fun and interactive virtual drum kit built with HTML, CSS, and JavaScript!

 Play realistic drum sounds using your keyboard keys (W, A, S, D, J, K, L) or by clicking on the drums.